 It goes without saying that to become more like the native speakers, we need to interact with them often.
 Doing so exposes us to natural expressions that help make us sound less like robots, and introduces us to cultural nuances that our textbooks rarely cover.
 Skype calls and face-to-face language exchange are great, but can also be very stressful for people who find such interactions with strangers overwhelming and draining.
 With letters, though, you get to take all the time you need to think about what you want to say and formulate your reply.

-How to Make the Most Out of Your Exchange
+Making the Most Out of Your Exchange

 Writing Your Letters